emipa606/RimCuisine2Core/README.md

 - UF code and graphics by Charlotte[/strike]
 - As the Universal Fermenter has been superseded by https://steamcommunity.com/sharedfiles/filedetails/?id=2633514537][SYR] Processor Framework the mod has been updated to use this instead.
 Thank you Zaljerem for the updated processes.
 Made it easy to update the rest of the RC2 mods!
 - The old fermenting barrel is removed in 1.3
+- Processed meat/vegs can now be used in bulk and the new vegetarian/carnivore meals.
+Thanks to user The Manual!

 ![Image](https://i.imgur.com/7Gzt3Rg.png)